ocaml/ocaml.org/data/tutorials/language/0lg_10_polymorphic_variants.md

 * On domain: ``[ `Night ]`` is a subtype of ``[ `Night | `Day ]``
 * On function type: ``[ `Night | `Day ] -> int`` is a subtype of ``[ `Night ] -> int``

 At first, it may seem counterintuitive.
-However, removing tags from a polymorphic variant domain of a function is also harmless.
+However, removing tags from a polymorphic variant domain is also harmless.
 The code in charge of the removed tags is turned into dead paths.
 Implemented generality of the function is lost, but it is safe, no data will be passed that the function can't handle.

 ### Covariance and Contravariance at Work